toopher/toopher.github.io/_posts/2013-11-19-toopher-on-rails-example.md

 ## Next steps

 This is a basic example.
 In a full-fledged implementation you would likely spruce up the UI.
-We recommend providing a method to remove Toopher; this can be self-service or performed by an administrator who flips a bit in the database.
+We also recommend providing a method to remove Toopher; this can be self-service or performed by an administrator who flips a bit in the database.
 Self-service options include a security question and answer or email reset.